kushaldas/johnnycanencrypt/docs/index.rst

 ==============================================

 This is a Python module providing encryption and decryption operations based on OpenPGP.
 It uses `sequoia-pgp <https://sequoia-pgp.org>`_ project for the actual operations.
-This module is written.
+This does not depend on the existing `gpg` tooling.

 .. toctree::
    :maxdepth: 2